RiyadhKh4n/cmarket/README.md

 - [JavaScript](https://www.javascript.com/) - JavaScript is a high-level language that has dynamic typing, prototype-based object-orientation, and first-class functions.
 It is multi-paradigm, supporting event-driven, functional, and imperative programming styles.

-I used GitHub [Project Boards](https://github.com/RiyadhKh4n/portfolio-project-5/projects/1) to keep track of all the User Stories and Tasks necessary in order to build Cryptics
+I used GitHub [Project Boards](https://github.com/RiyadhKh4n/portfolio-project-5/projects/1) to keep track of all the User Stories and Tasks necessary in order to build cMarket

 - The [User Story Project Board](https://github.com/RiyadhKh4n/cmarket/projects/1) was used to keep track of my User Stories and ensure I implemented all the functionality I set out to implement.
 I used the MoSCoW method to prioritize which project requirements will provide the best user experience.